 That’s right — cloud-based ERP implementations are typically much faster and easier to implement because you have a cloud-based environment that can be configured in a matter of hours.
 An on-premise server takes much longer to configure, resulting in a much slower implementation process.

-Identifying Training and Hiring Needs
+Identifying Training Needs for User Adoption

 As you develop an ERP system implementation plan, consider your organization’s needs for training in order to help drive user adoption.
 Training is perhaps the most important component of an organization’s ERP implementation plan.